rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

  (such as wallets, coins, and addresses), that can be useful but at the same time may lead to a great deal of confusion.
- Bitcoin is so different that it is a category all to its own -- the physical limitations of "custody", "wallets", "coins", and "addresses", simply don't apply to Bitcoin.
+ Bitcoin is in a category all to its own
+ -- the physical limitations of "custody", "wallets", "coins", and "addresses" simply don't apply to Bitcoin.
  And thus to "custody" your Bitcoin, means something very different than anything you've thought about before Bitcoin.

 We will describe these imperfect metaphors